-Description of how the operation of the product benefits the local community: Essentially the product benefits the community in many ways, primarily as an activity provider many people would travel for the activity/experience and would frequently need accommodation and we will always promote providers in our eco-tourism network, as we know the visitor will appreciate staying in the accommodation of like minded people, be it in a yurt on an eco farm or a 4 star green hospitality hotel.
+Description of how the operation of the product benefits the local community: Essentially the product benefits the community in many ways, primarily as an activity provider.
+Many people would travel for the activity/experience and would frequently need accommodation and we will always promote providers in our eco-tourism network, as we know the visitor will appreciate staying in the accommodation of like-minded people, be it in a yurt on an eco-farm or a 4-star green hospitality hotel.
 Knightsbrook Hotel in Trim have us listed as their activity provider on their “things to do” pages and we offer them great rates and likewise, we get great rates when we send visitors for bed nights.
-“Hares Leap Glamping” in Slane package with us also and we provide our activities and they provide the eco accommodation.
-Local taxi companies shuttle the visitors around and we would frequently send them to a quaint country pub to have a drink and a local night out, typically we would send them to Lenahans pub, especially on a Monday of Thursday for the traditional music, at weekends it wouldn’t be unusual to find a Ceile in full swing in The Bounty Bar or story telling in Marcie Regans Pub.
+Rock Farm in Slane package with us also and we provide our activities and they provide the eco-accommodation.
+Local taxi companies shuttle the visitors around and we would frequently send them to a quaint country pub to have a drink and a local night out, typically we would send them to Lenihans pub, especially on a Monday of Thursday for the traditional music.
+At weekends it wouldn’t be unusual to find a Ceile in full swing in The Bounty Bar or storytelling in Marcie Regans Pub.
 All publicans are local so we all know what is happening in each restaurant/pub on a daily basis which makes it easy for us to direct the visitor to their desired destination-and we might even go in with them for a sociable one or two.

 Developing international cooperation: Links to website/blogs of environmental conservation organisations and links to organisations that promote responsible travel.